 Helena has been a Parent Governor since September 2013.
 Both her children have attended Clapham Terrace; the youngest has recently moved on to secondary school.
 She has been a regular volunteer in Early Years, where she was then employed part time as a Teaching Assistant, she is now employed in the school office.
 Helena is currently Chair of the People, Resources and Premises Committee.

 Helen has been a Parent Governor since March 2019.
-She has a son in Year 3 and a daughter in Reception.
+She has a son in Year 4 and a daughter in Year 1.